 The journal contains substantive, original scholarship about the history of Long Island - Brooklyn, Queens, Nassau and Suffolk counties – set in a regional, national and global context.
 The LIHJ also features reviews of books and exhibitions.

-Several access points have been created to enhance discovery of the content published in the LIHJ.
+Several access points have been created to enhance discovery of the content published in the LIHJ between 1988 and 2008.

-*Please note that search and browse results will yield a list of the issues in which a word or phrase appears.
-The PDF(s) will then need to be opened (select “view/open”) to access the content.
-Each issue of the journal is comprised of one PDF.
+Search and browse results yield a list of the issues in which a word or phrase appears.
+The PDF(s) then need to be opened (select “view/open”) to access the content.
+Each issue is one PDF.

 Keyword: the text of the LIHJ is keyword-searchable.
 Words and phrases can be entered in the search bar located at top, center of the webpage (“search within this collection”).
 Searches for specific phrases can be refined by placing quotes around the text.